eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 The `factory.workspace` is identical to the `workspace:{}` object for Eclipse Che and contains the structure of the workspace.
 Learn more about [the workspace JSON object]({{base}}{{site.links["ws-data-model-workspaces"]}}).

-You can export {{ site.product_mini_name }} workspaces and then reuse the workspace definition within a Factory. {{ site.product_mini_name }} workspaces are composed of 0..n projects, 0..n environments which contain machine stacks to run the code, 0..n commands to perform against the code, and a type.
+You can export {{ site.product_mini_name }} workspaces and then reuse the workspace definition within a Factory. {{ site.product_mini_name }} workspaces are composed of:
+- 0..n projects
+- 0..n environments which contain machines to run the code
+- 0..n commands to execute against the code and machines
+- a type

 The `factory.policies`, `factory.ide` and `factory.creator` objects are unique to Factories.
 They provide meta information to the automation engine that alter the presentation of the Factory URL or the behavior of the provisioning.